ErxinYu/ErxinYu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+ I am currently a first-year PhD student in the Department of Computing at the The Hong Kong Polytechnic University, advised by Prof. Jing Li.

-I am a M.Sc. student at [School of Artificial Intelligence](http://sai.jlu.edu.cn/) at [Jilin University](http://global.jlu.edu.cn/), supervised by Prof. [Yi Chang](http://yichang-cs.com/).
+Before that, I received my B.S. and M.S. degrees in Computer Science from [Jilin University](http://global.jlu.edu.cn/), where I was  supervised by Prof. [Yi Chang](http://yichang-cs.com/).
 During my graduate studies, I also work closely with Prof. [Lan Du](https://dulann.github.io/) from Monash University.
-Before that, I obtained my B.Sc. degree in College of Software with high honor from Jilin University in 2019.
-My recent research interests include Information Extraction, Language model, Topic Model

 **Contact me via**:
 <i class="fa fa-fw fa-envelope"></i> <font style="font-size: 0.9em;">Mail: <a href="mailto:yuerxin1997@gmail.com">yuerxin1997(AT)gmail.com</a> or <a href="mailto:yuex19@mails.jlu.edu.cn">yuex19(AT)mails.jlu.edu.cn</a></font>